dankamongmen/notcurses/README.md

 include all per-render preprocessing, output generation, and dumping of the output (including any sleeping while waiting on the terminal).

-The notcurses rendering algorithm starts by moving the physical cursor to the upper left corner of the visible screen (it does *not* clear the screen beforehand, though any existing contents will be destroyed by the first render).
+The notcurses drawing algorithm logically starts by zeroing out a _solutions array_ of booleans.
+When this array is all true, we've solved for each cell of the output, and can stop.
+It then walks down the z-axis.
+For each plane encountered, any unsolved cells with which that plane interacts are adjusted, and the solution array updated if appropriate.
+Note that there will always be at least one `ncplane` interacting with each visible coordinate, due to the default plane.
+The process of filling a solutions matrix is referred to as rendering.

-At each coordinate, it finds the topmost visible `ncplane`.
-There will always be at least one `ncplane` visible at each coordinate, due to the default plane.
+The next step is _rasterization_.
+Rather than moving down the z-axis, we now move to the right and down on the screen, starting from the upper left corner.
-Once the plane is determined, the damage map is consulted to see whether the cell need be redrawn.
-If so, it will be redrawn, and the virtual cursor is updated based on the width of the output.
-Along the way, notcurses attempts to minimize total amount of data written by eliding unnecessary color and style specifications, and moving the cursor over large unchanged areas.
+At each cell, we examine the solutions matrix and the previous contents of the cell.
+If they are the same, no output is emitted.
+If they are different, the new glyph is written to the output, following any necessary cursor movements and styling codes. notcurses attempts to minimize the total amount of data written by eliding unnecessary color and style specifications, and moving the cursor over large unchanged areas.

 Using the "default color" as only one of the foreground or background requires emitting the `op` escape followed by the appropriate escape for changing the